guilhemmarchand/dhl-resubmission-docs/docs/html/_sources/rbac.rst.txt

    - Inheritance is not supported
    - The association with a given application is made by extracting the application name from the convention
    - Backends verify the user role membership to allow or deny the operation
-   - Finally, roles are lower case only, therefore the application names are systematically converted to lower case
+   - Finally, roles are lower case only, therefore the application names are systematically converted to lowercase

 Superadmin roles
 ================

-In addition, the super admin roles allow a user member of it to submit and manage any kind of message, no matter the associated application.
+In addition, the super admin roles allow a user member to submit and manage any kind of message, no matter the associated application.

 *For MQ:*